Psychologist vs Psychiatrist

 - Child and Adolescent psychology

-Psychiatry refers to a specific field of medicine that focuses on the causes, prevention, diagnosis, and treatment of mental illness.
-In general, the field of psychiatry is based on the notion that biological factors such as genetics lead to the development of mental and emotional health symptoms.
+Psychiatry refers to a specific field of medicine focusing on the causes, prevention, diagnosis, and treatment of mental illness.
+Generally, psychiatry is based on the notion that biological factors such as genetics lead to mental and emotional health symptoms.

 A psychiatrist holds one of two medical degrees,